pyscal/pyscal/docs/source/example1basic.rst

-Getting started with pybop
+Getting started with pyscal
 --------------------------

-| This example illustrates basic functionality of pybop python library
+| This example illustrates basic functionality of pyscal python library
   by setting up a system and reading in atoms.
 An interactive version of this example would be made available soon.
 | We start by importing the module

 .. code:: ipython3

-    import pybop.core as pc
+    import pyscal.core as pc
     import numpy as np

 The ``System`` class